UPPMAX/LLM-workshop/docs/day3/tools.md

     - Database queries
     - Image generation
 - What is needed to set something like this up?
+    - MCP
 - Excercise: Set-up tool use through prompting (or have an already tuned model?)
 - Reasoning
-    - Chain of thought / Tree of thought https://www.promptingguide.ai/techniques/tot
+    - Chain of thought / Tree of thought <https://www.promptingguide.ai/techniques/tot>
     - DeepSeek-R1 style reasoning
 - What is needed to set something like this up?
 - Excercise: Set-up ToT through prompting